enso-org/enso-archive/doc/runtime/specification/caching.md

 symbols.
 Given that dynamic symbols need not be in scope, care has to be taken with registering them properly.

+Each expression in the compiler IR is annotated with both the set of expressions that depend on it, and the set of expressions that it depends on.

 ### Identifying Expressions

 > The actionables for this section are: